TEN7-Archive/tractorbeam/README.md

 ## Part of Flight Deck

-This container is part of the [Flight Deck library](https://github.com/ten7/flight-deck) of containers for Drupal local development and production workloads on Docker, Swarm, and Kubernetes.
+This container is part of the [Flight Deck library](https://github.com/ten7/flight-deck) of containers for Drupal local development and production workloads on Docker, Swarm and Kubernetes.

 Flight Deck is used and supported by [TEN7](https://ten7.com/).